-- 1. In the left navigation menu, select Service Setup > Backup and Restore. - Insert a USB flash drive into the Management USB port on the projector communication board. - 3.
+- 1. In the left navigation menu, select Service Setup > Backup and Restore. - 2.
+If using the touch panel control, insert a USB flash drive into the USB port on the projector faceplate. - 3.
 Select Import Backup. - 4.
 Browse to the location of the file or enter a name for the backup file in the Name field. - 5.
-Select the file and select Accept. - 6.
-If the file already exists, in the confirmation dialog select Overwrite.
+Select the file and select Open.

+6. If the file already exists, in the confirmation dialog select Overwrite.